Trump rallying Louisiana voters without favored candidate

 Republican loyalties are split among two major candidates: Ralph Abraham, a third-term congressman and physician from rural northeast Louisiana, and Eddie Rispone, a businessman and longtime political donor from Baton Rouge who is making his first bid for office.

+Both Abraham and Rispone planned to attend the rally.
+Rispone was among a small group that greeted Trump at the airport.

-Abraham and Rispone each will attend the rally.
-Both claim long-term support from Trump, even as they quarrel over who backs the president more.
+Both Republican candidates claim long-term support from Trump, even as they quarrel over who backs the president more.

 “The president deeply cares about Louisiana.
 Louisiana loves President Trump.
 It is a match that is literally made in heaven,” Abraham said.